-In continuation to Section 4, which provides a hierarchy theorem for two-sided error testing of graph properties (in the adjacency matrix model), we present here a hierarchy theorem that refers to onesided error testing.
+In continuation to Section 4, which provides a hierarchy theorem for two-sided error testing of graph properties (in the adjacency matrix model), we present in this section a hierarchy theorem that refers to one-sided error testing.
 Actually, the lower bounds will hold also with respect to two-sided error, but the upper bounds will be established using a tester of one-sided error.